ZhiningLiu1998/ZhiningLiu1998.github.io/_pages/about.md

   </tr>
 </table>

-### *Fun Facts*
+## 🕺 *Fun Facts*

-In the Chinese context, my name is kind of feminine, and many people think that I am a girl before they meet me.
+- 💃 In the Chinese context, my name "Zhi Ning" (芷: a type of vanilla; 宁: peace & tranquil) has some feminine overtones.
+As a result, many of my friends thought I was a cute girl before meeting me (and were a little disappointed when we finally met).
-I'm a gamer that enjoys driving and sightseeing in virtual worlds, though I don't have a driver's license in the real world.
+- 🎮 I enjoy (but am not necessarily good at) playing almost all kinds of video games, shooters, strategy, 4X, RPG, roguelike, etc. To name some of my favorites: **Battlefield 1 & 3, Civilization VI, Stellaris, GTA 4 & 5, The Witcher 3, DIRT 4, Homeworld 2, Metro 2033, Bioshock, Borderlands**, etc.
-I'm good at skating, but I can't ski.
+- 🎨 Making things that look nice and satisfying (like this page and illustrations in my papers) makes me happy.
+Drawing was also one of my favorite thing to do before my 20s.
+I'm probably better suited to being a designer than doing computer science LOL.

 --------